jesusch10/perturbseq_analysis/README.md

 *Check the analysis pipeline image below to know the development status of this project.

+# Installation
+Make sure that `perturbseq_analysis.py` and `hotnet` folder are in the same directory as the Jupyter Notebook you shall create to execute the functions.

 # Functions
 ```
 import perturbseq_analysis as pseq